chriskpeterson/vuepress2/docs/resume.md

 Managed a team of sixteen associates in multiple locations performing back-office functions including: print, mail, records, and imaging.
 Responsible for vendor management including negotiating and managing equipment leases and service contracts.
+* Started a program to cross-train staff on all functions in the department.
+* Fostered staff development for promotional opportunities within the corporate service department.
-* Enhanced services and quality by cross-training staff and funding personal development initiatives.
+* Enhanced services and quality by cross-training staff on all department functions and fostering personal development initiatives.
-* Reduced yearly department budget by $300k through negotiating copier leases and print costs.
-* Negotiated mail service contracts reducing costs by 15% while improving service offerings.
+* Created opportunities for staff to attend on and off site training for office and creative programs.

-### University
+## University

 * BA English
 * BS Industrial Design

-### Some tools I use or am familiar with
+## Tools

 * SDL (our current authoring database)
 * XMetaL (our current authoring tool)